 If I die in this building tonight, will it have been worth it?

 Chief Gasaway’s Advice

 Every incident should be viewed from a perspective of risk versus reward.
 If you cannot bring yourself off the high perch of self-emulation (one where it is thought that dying for the namesake of being a firefighter is a noble way to die), then think about those you will leave behind.

 If a firefighter had died fighting the fire in the building pictured above, what would his or her widow say to their children as they stood on that street corner looking at that vacant lot, holding hands, tears rolling down their cheeks wishing for a their loved one back.

 NOTE: I realize this post may be controversial and may not be enjoyable to read.
 It calls into question the logic some firefighters apply toward justifying risk taking.
 When I was on the line I never was much in favor of being an ‘outstanding‘ firefighter (i.e., being one to stand outside a burning building).

 However, with age comes wisdom and as I look back on my life as a firefighter I now realize I took a hell of a lot of risk where the reward was not worth it.
 I was lucky enough to come home to my family every time.
 And I mean it… I was LUCKY!
 And for my efforts, there are still some vacant lots… 25 years later.
 Thanks be to God that I am here to rant about it.

-- Does your fire department train on the concept of risk versus reward?
+- Discuss how your fire department trains personnel to assess risk versus reward?

-- Have you ever found yourself in a high-risk situation where the reward did not justify the risk?
+- Discuss a time when you may have found yourself in a high-risk situation where the reward did not justify the risk?